 The species has a fantastic range but the map above compared to the map prepared by the Sunquists in Wild Cats Of The World in 2002 is far more fragmented.
 This may be in part due to better knowledge gleaned over the intervening 20 years since the earlier map was prepared and/or it may be due to loss of habitat and persecution by people for skins in defiance of prohibitions and relation by farmers who might consider this wild cat a pest.
 I would love to see a contribution from a concerned scientist in China!
 The land where the cat is used and abused.

-If you zoom in on the map and select “hybrid” or go to the original Google map and select “terrain” you can see that the range follows rivers and the surrounding areas.
+Their habitat often follows rivers and water courses.
 This cat could have been called the reed or swamp cat as it likes areas of water where there is appropriate prey such as frogs, rats and mice.
 It also hunts:

 - birds – it will catch these by jumping in the air vertically to catch them from the air.
 For ground prey it will adopt a similar technique to the serval, a high pounce onto the prey to stun it.

 They are flexible and opportunistic in their selection of prey and their adaptability extends to habitat (it needs to!).

 In addition to wetland habitat the jungle cat range includes:

 - thick brush